COMFORTABLE, PERSONAL, SAFE

 COME VISIT!

-Enjoy a guided tour from our experienced summer camp counselors at our Open House June 2, 2024.
+Enjoy a guided tour from our experienced camp counselors at our Summer Camp Open House on June 1, 2025.

 585-346-2243